eljojo/faircamp-fork/manual/reference/03 Releases (release.eno).md

 link:
 label = An Album review
 url = https://example.com/some-blog/some-review/

+link:
+label = Staff
+url = #staff
 ```

 You can supply any number of `link` fields, these are prominently displayed in
 the header/landing area of your release page.
+Links can be full urls (e.g.
+"https://example.com") or references within the page (e.g. "#imprint").

-A `link` must at least
-provide a url, either as a simple value or as an `url` attribute.
-Optionally
+A `link` must at least provide a url, either as a simple value or as an `url` attribute.
-you can also supply a `label` which is what is visibly displayed instead of
+You can also supply a `label` which is what is visibly displayed instead of
-the `url`, when given.
+the `url`, when given - for anchors this label is mandatory.

 ## <a name="m3u"></a> `m3u`